tom-seddon/ADJI/README.md

 joystick can't be used for ordinary text input.

 `Press UP:`, `Press DOWN:`, `Press LEFT:`, `Press RIGHT:`, `Press FIRE:` - if you opted for keys mode, you'll be prompted for the key that each joystick action should correspond to.

+(If you press Escape here, it'll cancel the setup.
+If you want to bind a joystick action to Escape, you'll need to use the `*JKEYS` command, described below.)

 `Xvector/Overlay (X/O)?` - pick the method the ROM uses to hook into the keyboard and joystick processing.